-Carrots require an open, sunny site and fertile well-drained soil.
+Carrots need an open, sunny site and fertile, well-drained soil.
 If your soil is stony, shallow or heavy clay, you may end up with stunted or forked carrots, so try short-rooted types.
-These also suit containers.
+These are also ideal for growing in containers.

 Early cultivars can be sown in February or March under cloches or with similar protection.
 The main outdoor sowing season is from April to early July.
 Seed packets will state whether the cultivar is an early or maincrop type.